-Although graduate students who are appointed on graduate assistantship or fellowship appointments during fall and/or spring semesters will receive a tuition waiver, they must indicate this through eLion by selecting "Request Changes to Bill" and entering the tuition amount they will receive (https://elion.psu.edu/).
+Although graduate students who are appointed on graduate assistantship or fellowship appointments during fall and/or spring semesters will receive a tuition waiver, they must indicate this through LionPath by selecting "Request Changes to Bill" and entering the tuition amount they will receive.
 This must be done before registering for classes.
 If a bill is not filed, scheduled classes will be dropped from your schedule.